This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

-• Butter – it starts our soup off right with the buttery base to sauté the aromatics
+• Butter – to sauté the aromatics

-• Flour – it thickens the soup.
-Don’t skip it!
+• Flour – it thickens the soup

 • Dijon mustard – this is my secret ingredient to set this soup apart from the rest.
 Don’t worry, you don’t taste it specifically!
 It just gives a robust savory flavor you didn’t even know you needed.